Practice overview

 Building Control Professionals

-- Leading Junior (leading Catherine Piercy) defending a c. £8m claim against Building Control approved inspectors following the collapse of a swimming pool roof at a landmark hotel.
+- Defending a c. £8m claim against Building Control approved inspectors following the collapse of a swimming pool roof at a landmark hotel (leading Catherine Piercy KC).

-- Acting, with Mark Simpson KC, for Monitoring Surveyors in a £8m claim alleging negligence in feasibility studies and negligence in Project Monitoring services.
+- Defending Monitoring Surveyors in a £8m claim alleging negligence in feasibility studies and negligence in Project Monitoring services.

-- Acting for property valuers in a £4m claim seeking contribution or indemnity from monitoring surveyors following a negligent appraisal / feasibility report.
+- Acting for property valuers in a claim against monitoring surveyors following a negligent appraisal / feasibility report.

 - Acting in a number of claims against solicitors arising out of failures to advise in relation to ‘toxic ground rent’ provisions in long leases.